facebookarchive/caffe2/_docs/getting-started/docker.md

 docker run -it mydocker-repo/mytag ipython
 ```

-For GPU support you will need to pass in several device parameters.
+For GPU support, use `nvidia-docker`.
+There's also this alternative, manual approach were you will need to pass in several device parameters.
 Be warned that [Windows support for this is limited](https://github.com/NVIDIA/nvidia-docker/issues/197).

 ```
 sudo docker run -ti --device /dev/nvidia0:/dev/nvidia0 --device /dev/nvidiactl:/dev/nvidiactl --device /dev/nvidia-uvm:/dev/nvidia-uvm mydocker-repo/mytag ipython